samverh/Rooster/README.md

 ## Getting Started
 ### Prerequisites
-The program requires the pandas and termcolor library to run successfully, download pandas the following:
+The program requires the pandas and termcolor library to run successfully, download the pandas and termcolor libraries using the following codes:

 ```
 pip install pandas